Execution Strategies

 - Multi-domain assistants

-- Reducing latency by sending simple queries to simpler models
+- Reducing latency by sending simple queries to cheaper models

 Tip: For deterministic condition-based routing without a strategy, use